HugoGranstrom/symbolicnim/README.md

 # SymbolicNim
-A symbolic library written purely in Nim
+A symbolic library written purely in Nim with the ability to compile expressions into efficient functions.

 ## Requires Nim 1.2.6 to run!